atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 #### Cons

 Snowflake is a relatively new database in the market, so if you are familiar with SQL functions supported by databases like Redshift or Postgres you may find some inconsistencies in the SQL syntax.
-Snowflake also is more expensive
+Snowflake is also generally more expensive.

 ## Database Engines